 What Education Do I Need to Become an Ethical Hacker?

 You need a Bachelor’s Degree in Computer Science or Cyber Security to work as an ethical hacker.
 You can also obtain professional certifications like CompTIA and the EC-Council Certified Ethical Hacker Certification.
-Additionally, you can attend ethical hacking bootcamps or top-rated coding bootcamps to improve your ethical hacker skills.
+Additionally, you can attend online ethical hacking courses, bootcamps, or top-rated coding bootcamps to improve your ethical hacker skills.